 Behold that fabulous world of roleplaying games!
-Rich and beautiful it floats through the vast space of escapist entertainment, enchanting the hearts and empowering the minds.
-There are three pillars this world is based upon (or lies on the backs of three elephants, for the Pratchett fans here) —Ultima, Wizardry and Might & Magic.
-Each of them had an overwhelming influence on the shape, feel, and direction, which the genre of CRPG has taken, while forming itself.
+Vibrant and beautiful, it floats through the vast space of escapist entertainment, enchanting the hearts and empowering the minds.
+There are three pillars this world is based upon—Ultima, Wizardry, and Might & Magic.
+Each of them had an overwhelming influence on the shape, feel, and direction that the genre of CRPG has taken while forming itself.

-Onto the youngest one of the elephants (or pillars, if you’ve never read Discworld, oh, poor soul) I’ve decided to turn my retro-gaze here.
+I’ve decided to turn my retro-gaze onto the youngest one of the three.
 Join me in remembering the wonderful worlds of Might & Magic and reminding once again the pure joy of virtual roleplaying escapism.

 Oh, some major spoilers ahead, so be warned.

 Might & Magic Book One: Secret of the Inner Sanctum

 It all began in 1986 when Jon Van Caneghem released the Might & Magic Book One after working on the game singlehandedly for almost three years.
 After the original release on Apple II, the game had achieved such a success, that ports on nearly a dozen different platforms followed shortly (IBM PC and PC Engine included).
 The Secret of the Inner Sanctum was even released on NES at the beginning of the ’90s, manifesting and celebrating the undoubted popularity of the game.

 Though Book One was not nearly the first RPG for home computers (with Ultima, Wizardry, and SSI’s series of Gold Box games holding the vast majority of the market), it still managed to take a foothold for a new franchise and had sold nearly a hundred thousand copies by 1989.